 As we already mentioned, most manufacturers tend to focus solely on getting the app and device on the market fast to attract even more funding and start growing their user base.

-Unless you want to risk a major breach of security and ruin your brand authority and trustworthiness, then you might want to consider going through a directory of mobile and web development companies and find the best one to help you iron out the kinks that come with multi-layered data management and its security.
+Unless you want to risk a major breach of security and ruin your brand authority and trustworthiness, then you might want to consider going through a directory of mobile and web development companies and find the best one that can fulfil all your security requirements with multi-layered data management.

 The largest IoT-based botnet two years ago was the Mirai botnet.
 In 2017, it was the Reaper, a significantly more dangerous botnet than the famed Mirai.